Botmasher/blender-vse-customizations/README.md

 ## My typical uses

-Above I mentioned that the closer your needs are to mine, the more likely you are to get some use out of thee.
-So here are things I normally do when making a video in Blender.
+Above I mentioned that the closer your needs are to mine, the more likely you are to get some use out of these.
+Here are things I normally do when making a video in Blender.
 Roughly in order, and without getting into the details, I do these things:

 - create mesh models for scene objects
 - create mesh models for some characters